AshyPC/Replant/README.md

 Church is not a "feel-good club" for people who are already perfect.
-It is a place where the Word of God is expounded and taught, where truth is shared and explained, and where flawed sinners learn more about the perfect One.
+It is a place where the Word of God is expounded and taught, where truth is shared and explained, and where flawed sinners learn more about the Perfect One.
 Any change that disrupts this is bad and dangerous.

 Stability and strength